-D. Defendants' conduct harms Plaintiffs' representational interests.

-- 157. Defendants' decision to demand person-by-person citizenship information on the 2020 Census questionnaire will harm Plaintiffs' interest in fair representation in Congress by depressing participation in the decennial census within Plaintiffs' diverse naturalized, documented, and undocumented immigrant populations, leading to inaccurate responses and a significant undercount of Plaintiffs' residents. - 158.
+- D. Defendants' conduct harms Plaintiffs' representational interests. - 159.
+Defendants' decision to demand person-by-person citizenship information on the 2020 Census questionnaire will harm Plaintiffs' interest in fair representation in Congress by depressing participation in the decennial census within Plaintiffs' diverse naturalized, documented, and undocumented immigrant populations, leading to inaccurate responses and a significant undercount of Plaintiffs' residents. - 160.
 For instance, an undercount resulting from Defendants' decision to add a citizenship demand will lead to loss of representation in Rhode Island.
-As a result of the 2010

-Census, Rhode Island was allocated two seats to the United States House of Representatives in accordance with U.S. Const. art.
+As a result of the 2010 Census, Rhode Island was allocated two seats to the United States House of Representatives in accordance with U.S. Const. art.
 I, § 2.
 Rhode Island has maintained two seats to the United States House of Representatives for over 200 years.
 According to the Census Bureau estimates for 2017, the population of Rhode Island is 1,059,639.
-Based on these 2017 estimates of its population, if 157 persons that reside in Rhode Island are not counted in the 2020 Census, Rhode Island will lose one of its two seats in the United States House of Representatives.

-- 159. In addition, the undercount resulting from Defendants' decision will threaten additional Plaintiffs with losses in representation. - 160.
+Based on these 2017 estimates of its population, if 157 persons that reside in Rhode Island are not counted in the 2020 Census, Rhode Island will lose one of its two seats in the United States House of Representatives. - 161.
+In addition, the undercount resulting from Defendants' decision will threaten additional Plaintiffs with losses in representation. - 162.
 For example, New York is projected to lose one representative as a result of the 2020 Census, and is on the cusp of losing a second.
 Illinois also risks losing additional representation in Congress.
-An undercount of immigrant communities in these states will result in losses of these seats, and harm these states' interest in fair representation in Congress and in the Electoral College. - 161.
+An undercount of immigrant communities in these states will result in losses of these seats, and harm these states' interest in fair representation in Congress and in the Electoral College. - 163.
 Moreover, Defendants' decision will also harm representational interests within their states.
 Plaintiff Cities, Counties, and the members of Plaintiff USCM are home to larger immigrant populations than other areas within their states.
+For instance:

-For instance: - a.
+- a.
 The foreign-born population of Central Falls is 38%, and Providence is 30%, compared to 13.5% for the State of Rhode Island. - b.
 The foreign-born population of Chicago is approximately 20.8% of the total population, compared to 13.9% for the State of Illinois. - c.
-The foreign-born population of Columbus is 11.6%, compared to 4.4% for the State of Ohio.
+The foreign-born population of Columbus is 11.6%, compared to 4.4% for the State of Ohio. - d.

-- d.
 The foreign-born population of San Francisco is 34.9%, and Monterey County is 30%, compared to 27% for the State of California. - e.
 The foreign-born population of Philadelphia is 13.1% and Pittsburgh is 8.5%, compared to 6.5% for the State of Pennsylvania. - f.
-The foreign-born population of Cameron County is 24%, El Paso County is 25%, and Hidalgo County is 28%, compared to 17% for the State of Texas. - 162.
+The foreign-born population of Phoenix is 19.8%, compared to 13.4% for the State of Arizona. - g.
+The foreign-born population of Cameron County is 24%, El Paso County is 25%, and Hidalgo County is 28%, compared to 17% for the State of Texas. - 164.
 Defendants' decision to include a citizenship demand on the 2020 Census questionnaire will lead to undercounts in immigrant communities, and, as a result, will disproportionately affect areas with larger immigrant communities.
 Redistricting on the basis of these inaccurate numbers will harm these areas, including Plaintiff Cities, Counties, and the members of Plaintiff USCM, vis-a-vis other areas within their states with smaller immigrant communities.